StructuralNeurobiologyLab/autodoc/README.md

 - `clone_source.py`: This file contains the function `clone_source` that clones or copies the source code to the target directory.

-- `analyze_repo.py`: This file contains the function `analyze_repo` that analyzes a repository and generates a summary using the GPT API.
+- `summarize_repo.py`: This file contains the function `summarize_repo` that analyzes a repository and generates a summary using the GPT API.

 - `gpt_output.py`: This file contains the function `show_gpt_output` that writes the generated docstrings to a file in the specified directory.